antoniamayaobrador/lisbon-agent/README.md

 ## Project Overview

-This project is a proof-of-concept for a **Geospatial AI Agent** designed to revolutionize how we interact with urban data.
+This project is a proof-of-concept for a **Geospatial AI Agent** designed to expand how we interact with urban data.
 It serves as a testbed for integrating Large Language Models (LLMs) with geospatial analysis tools, specifically targeting the **Real Estate** sector.

 The core mission is to bridge the gap between complex geospatial data (GeoJSONs, street networks, administrative boundaries) and natural language questions.
 Instead of writing SQL or Python code, a user can simply ask: *"Where is the cheapest apartment near a metro station?"* and the agent handles the rest.